cs50nestm/cs50labs/datatypes/README.md

 ### long long

 A `long long` is similar to an `int`, except that it uses 8 bytes, or 64 bits, of storage, allowing numbers in the range from -2<sup>63</sup> to (2<sup>63</sup> - 1).

+### float

+To store numbers that are not whole numbers, C uses a data type known as a `float`, for floating-poing number.
+A float uses 4 bytes to store negative and positive numbers that contain decimals, such as 5.12 or -17.32.

+### double

+A `double` also stores numbers with decimals, but with more precision, since it uses 8 bytes, rather than 4 bytes, of storage.

+### char

+A `char` is a data type which represents a single character of text and is stored in a single byte of memory.
+A `char` in C is surrounded by single quotation marks.
+It's value could be a lowercase letter like 'a', uppercase letter like 'B', a symbol like '!' or the new line character '\n' which counts as a single character.